colingeniet/line-and-column/README.txt

 	- use Ctrl-X to quit save/load menu

 save system :
-	The save files allow both to define the environment (set of forms) and to save the games.
+	The save files are used both to define the environment (set of forms) and to save the games.
 Refer to exemple_board for syntax details.
 	A save file can be given as parameter.
 By default, default_board will be loaded.